Brandon Marshall Could End His Playoff Drought By Signing With Seattle Seahawks

 Despite having his better days behind him, Brandon Marshall appears to be hungry and willing to do what it takes to end his infamous playoff drought.
 It will help Marshall if his relationship with Russell Wilson goes well.

 Developing a rapport with Russell Wilson has to be atop Brandon Marshall’s list of things to do with the Seahawks.
-Wilson helping Marshall with the Seahawks’ playbook, from the subtleties to the blocking schemes will expedite their chemistry.
+Wilson helping Marshall with the Seahawks’ playbook, from the subtleties to the blocking schemes, will expedite their chemistry.

 Brandon Marshall will not be a deep ball threat for the Seattle Seahawks.
 Instead, the Seahawks will use him in three and four wide receiver packages where he will run intermediate and mid-range routes.
 That should open up the Seahawks’ running game a bit.

 The Seattle Seahawks have had the reputation of being a run-first offense in the past.
 Last season was when the Seahawks threw the football a lot more.
-With Brandon Marshall, a terrific run-blocker in the fold, the Seahawks may slowly get back to what they have done best.
+With Brandon Marshall, a terrific run-blocker, in the fold, the Seahawks may slowly get back to what they have done best.
 If so, Brandon Marshall’s infamous 12-year playoff drought will end.